Carlos Santana Player Props: Pirates vs. Reds

 Reds Pitching Rankings (2022)

-- Lodolo makes his first start of the season for the Reds.

-- The 25-year-old lefty started and threw five innings when he last appeared on Saturday, Oct.
-1 against the Chicago Cubs.
+- When he last appeared on Wednesday, Oct.
+5, the 25-year-old righty started the game and went 5 1/3 innings against the Chicago Cubs.

 © 2023 Data Skrive.
 All rights reserved.